Alyssa’s Law

 Ready to meet Alyssa’s Law requirements and create a safer environment for your students and staff?

-Schedule a conversation with a Navigate360 safety specialist to explore how our integrated solution with 911Cellular can support your compliance goals and strengthen your school safety plan.
+Schedule a conversation with a Navigate360 safety specialist to explore how our panic button and Emergency Management solutions can support compliance and help protect your schools.